github/codespaces-codeql/README.md

 ## Running simple CodeQL queries

-You can use this codespace to write and run your own CodeQL queries.
+You can use this codespace to learn about the concepts of CodeQL, without having to analyze any code.

 1. Create your own `.ql` file, or use an existing `.ql` file to write a CodeQL query.
 1. Once you've written your query, right-click within the `.ql` query file, and click **CodeQL: Run Query**, or